sbruch/bruch/index.md

-I am a research scientist at [Pinecone](https://pinecone.io) where I lead the investigation of efficient and effective algorithms and probabilistic data structures for constrained Maximum Inner Product Search over dynamic, hybrid vectors, as well as learning to rank in vector spaces.
+I am a Principal Scientist at [Pinecone](https://pinecone.io) where I lead the investigation of efficient and effective algorithms and probabilistic data structures for constrained Maximum Inner Product Search over streaming vector collections, as well as learning to rank in vector spaces.
 My research interests also include the theory of stochastic ranking policies.